szn/pingg/README.md

 ## How to use

-Using `pingg` is as simple as typing script name in your terminal window:
+Using `pingg` is as simple as typing the script name in your terminal window:

 ```bash
 $ pingg